-Please fill out the application form below and return it accompanied by your CV and a letter of motivation before 31st January 2019.
-You will then be contacted by the Programme Director in order to confirm your acceptance into the training programme (at the latest on 8th February 2019).
+Please fill out the application form below and return it accompanied by your CV and a letter of motivation.
+You will then be contacted by the Programme Director in order to confirm your acceptance into the training programme.

 Do note that by sending your application, you commit, if accepted into the proramme, to enroling and paying the tuition fee.